 A Direct Subsidized Loan is available only to undergraduate students who’ve demonstrated financial need.
-It offers the biggest advantage for student borrowers, since interest is subsidized by the federal government during certain time periods.
+It offers the biggest advantage for student borrowers since the federal government subsidizes interest during certain periods.
 This means that the Department of Education pays for accruing interest during the following scenarios:

 - When the student is enrolled at least half time in school.

-- During the first six months after graduating or leaving school.
+- During the first six months after the student graduates or leaves school.

 - When the loan is in deferment.

 By default, Direct Subsidized Loans are placed on a Standard Repayment Plan.
 This plan divides your federal student loans into fixed, equal payments over a 10-year term.
 But you can change your repayment plan for free at any time.